pinobatch/action53/README.md

 For an NROM-128 program, this unused area automatically includes the half of $8000-$BFFF where the reset vector does not point.

-For each activity, the ROM builder stores information needed to display it in the menu:  title, author, year of publication, number of players, a description with up to 16 lines of play instructions, and a screenshot.
-The screenshot is 64 by 56 pixels in size and can use black and any three other colors from the NES palette.
-If no screenshot is specified, the ROM builder assigns a fallback image to the activity.
+For each activity, the builder stores information needed to display it in the menu:  title, author, year of publication, number of players, a description with up to 16 lines of play instructions, and a screenshot as defined below.
 It also stores information needed to start the activity after the user has chosen it: which PRG and CHR banks it uses and where in the program to start running.

 A ROM may have multiple entry points within one PRG bank, one for each activity.
 This allows a ROM with multiple separate activities